J.P. Crawford Player Props: Mariners vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff leads MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks second in the league.

-- The Marlins have the 14th-ranked team ERA across all MLB pitching staffs (4.15).
+- The Marlins have a 4.20 team ERA that ranks 16th among all MLB pitching staffs.

-- Marlins pitchers combine to give up the ninth-fewest home runs in baseball (68 total, one per game).
+- Marlins pitchers combine to rank 12th in baseball in home runs given up (71 total, 1.1 per game).

-- His most recent appearance came on Tuesday against the Kansas City Royals, when the left-hander went seven innings, surrendering one earned run while allowing two hits.
+- In his most recent time out on Wednesday against the Kansas City Royals, the right-hander threw five innings, giving up one earned run while surrendering two hits.

+- The 25-year-old has put together a 4.29 ERA and 11.4 strikeouts per nine innings in 13 games this season, while allowing a batting average of .213 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.